ark1375/PyCourse/README.md

 > :black_nib: The full details of the contents are available [here](#contents).

 At the begining of the course, ___we review the basic topics of python___ such as variables, operations, primitive data types and etc.
 Second section is a dive into the ___Python's data structure___.
 Then we will take a look at ___how to write python codes correctly___.
 That means the way most programmers do and the way that it is intended to be written.
-After that we will start the ___Programming paradigims___, First, functional programming, and later object oriented programming in python.
-We'll also spend some time reviewing other ways to write python code.
+After that we will start the ___Programming paradigims___, First, _functional programming_, and later _object oriented programming_ in python.
+We'll also spend some time exploring other ways to write python code.
+Later, we learn how ___packages and modules___ are handled in python.
+And in the end, we learn some of the most important ___built in modules of python___.

+> :triangular_flag_on_post: We intended to cover the python's built in GUI (called Tkinter) as well.
+However because of the time limitations at hand, for the time beign, it is removed from the contetns.

 ## Contents
 The contents of this course are based on the books __Fluent Python - Luciano Ramalho__ and __Automate the Boring Stuff with Python - Al Sweigart__.